15 Famous Logos to Inspire You While Designing

 - Adidas is using all four logos in different product lines and collections.

 Since we just talked about Nike, it is time to look at the logo history of its biggest competitor: Adidas.
-Established in 1949, Adidas has introduced several logos throughout the years.
+Officially established in 1949, Adidas has introduced several logos throughout the years.

 However, unlike other brands mentioned above, the apparel manufacturer has never given up on its old logos.
 Instead, the company has found a way to include all the logos for different purposes, some for its product lines and some for its product collections.